nix-community/crate2nix/README.md

 ### Custom pre/post test hooks

-There are `testPreRun` and `testPostRun` attributes available for the crates that are being tested.
-These are ran directly before and after the actual test command.
+Want to customize your test execution?
+Use the `testPreRun` and `testPostRun` crate attributes(next to `runTests` in the example above). `crate2nix` executes the bash snippets in `testPreRun` and `testPostRun` directly before and after the actual test command, and in the same shell.
 Some example use-cases include:

-* setting some environment variable that's needed for the test
+* Setting some environment variable that is needed for the test.

-* setting (and then unsetting) the bash `set +e` option to not fail the derivation build even if a test fails.
+* Setting (and then unsetting) the bash `set +e` option to not fail the derivation build even if a test fails.
 This is quite useful if your tests are not flaky and you want to cache failures.

-Arbitrary `bash` expressions are accepted.

 ## FAQ